-1. REQUIREMENTS FOR THE DEGREE
+1. REOUIREMENTS FOR THE DEGREE

 - a.
 The joint JD and LLM degrees are awarded for the satisfactory completion of a program which includes the requirements of the JD program as well as those of the LLM program.
-The regulations in sections III and IX apply to joint degree students. - Joint JD/LLM students must finish all requirements for the JD degree before beginning the LLM degree. - c.
+The regulations in sections III and IX apply to joint degree students. - b.
+Joint JD/LLM students must finish all requirements for the JD degree before beginning the LLM degree. - c.
 A joint JD/LLM student may transfer up to nine credits from the Vermont Law and Graduate School JD program to the LLM program.
 A JD/LLM student must take a minimum of 21 LLM credits at Vermont Law and Graduate School.
 All credits must be selected from the list of courses approved for the LLM program.
 All credits to be transferred must be approved by the Director of the Environmental Law Center or the Director's designee. - d.
 No exceptions are allowed other than with prior written approval of the Director of the Environmental Law Center or the Director's designee. - e.
-Student who wish to pursue a joint JD/LLM must either continue their studies in the regular semester following their graduation in the JD program or submit an approved leave of absence which is valid for up to one year.
+Student who wish to pursue a joint JD/LLM must either continue their studies in the regular semester following their graduation in the JD program or submit an approved leave of absence which is valid for up to one year. - f.
+Students who wish to pursue the JD/LLM must submit the Joint Degree Declaration Form by the end of their fourth semester.